- Even better off-road...

 The 2018 Jeep Wrangler sips less fuel than before thanks to its more aerodynamic shape.

-Our 5 out of 10 rating here is based on the only variant the EPA has rated so far: the standard V-6.
+Our 5 out of 10 rating here is based on most popular model: the standard V-6.
 (Read more about how we rate cars.)

-That engine, which may prove to be the most popular, is rated at 18 mpg city, 23 highway, 20 combined with the 8-speed automatic.
+That engine is rated at 18 mpg city, 23 highway, 20 combined with the 8-speed automatic.
 Picking the 6-speed manual drops those figures to 17/25/20 mpg.
 Opting for the four-door version doesn't dent mileage despite the added length.
 Automatics check in at 18/23/20 mpg and manuals offer 17/23/19 mpg.

 All things considered, that’s not bad.